markwilde33/CI-project-three/README.md

 On the start_quiz page, there is an issue with the riddle card displaying at a different height than the animal image cards; on some screen sizes.

+There is some white space between the flashed messages and the NavBar.
+As some pages use full size background images this pushes the images down a little.